retypeapp/retype/pro/pro.md

 We are currently building a dashboard system to allow self management of license keys and will let you know once available.

 !!!
-The Retype license keys are non-revokable, meaning once they are created, there is no way for us or anyone to cancel or revoke the key.
+The Retype license keys are non-revocable, meaning once they are created, there is no way for us or anyone to cancel or revoke the key.
 !!!

 ## We have 5 people on our team, do we require 5 licenses?